Wireless charging firm Aira raises $12M – TechCrunch

 “Current wireless charging technology is not built for moving environments, leaving consumers and automakers underwhelmed,” Aira says in a release issued today.
 “In-car charging surfaces with FreePower, on the other hand, are able to support devices shifting around while driving, multi-device charging, surfaces of any size, and firmware updates for future enhancements and compatibility.
 They can also deliver high-power charging while maintaining stringent safety and regulatory standards.”

-The news also sees Axon CFO Jawad Ahsan joining Aria’s board of directors.
+The news also sees Axon CFO Jawad Ashan joining Aira’s board of directors.